google/applied-computing-series/ac1/_sources/regression_and_line_of_best_fit/outliers.rst

 ========

-As you saw in Module A, some statistics are very sensitive to extreme values, also called `outliers`_.
+As you saw in Module A, some statistics are very sensitive to extreme values, also called :ref:`outliers <outliers_and_skew>`.
 This is also true for lines of best fit.
 One outlier can significantly change what the line of best fit is for a graph.

 You can see this very clearly by returning to the scatter plot of mean January temperature and latitude for US cities.
 Here's what that graph looked like: